1. A brand new VPS to install 2. A Seperate BLS Key per node. 3. An Owner and Voting Key

 Example: (excluding “ ”)

-We will now submit the ProRegTx special transaction to the blockchain to register the masternode.
+We will now submit the ProRegTx special transaction to the blockchain to register the Sentry Node.
 This command must be sent from the wallet holding a balance on either the feeSourceAddress or payoutAddress, since a standard transaction fee is involved.

 The command takes the following syntax:

 Where: tx: The serialized transaction previously returned in the tx output field from the protx_register_prepare command sig: The message returned from the signmessagebech32 command.